 August: Includes a picnic for returning cub scouts, kick-off for popcorn sales (i.e., Pack fundraiser), and scheduling for Join night at local elementary schools where Pack leadership hosts a meeting to introduce kids to cub scouting and invite them to join Pack 48.

 September: Join night is conducted at local elementary schools, the Pack fall campout occurs, popcorn sales are started, and the Raingutter Regatta is held at the Pack meeting.
+Fall campout is typically around this time before the chill settles in.

 October: Flag retirement ceremony is held at the Pack meeting and popcorn sales are ended.
-First campout is also held.

 January: Pinewood Derby work day is held to provide cub scouts to work on their cars with other scouts and leaders as well as obtain tips and tricks for building fast or design unique cars.
 The Pinewood Derby is held later in the month.